Paul Cockshott: Political views

 In the 1970s, Cockshott was a member of the British and Irish Communist Organisation (B&ICO), but he and several other members became unhappy with B&ICO's position on workers' control, claiming that it promoted power over the proletariat at their workplace rather than giving power to the proletariat.
 Cockshott and several other B&ICO members resigned and formed a new party, the Communist Organisation in the British Isles, until its dissolution in 1980.

-Cockshott advocates for a system of a moneyless economy based on a computerized planned economy and direct democracy.
+Cockshott advocates for a system of a moneyless economy based on a computerized planned economy and direct democracy, a form of technologist socialist planning.
 He has criticized the economic calculation problem on the grounds that planning can be made feasible via computerization and allocation based on labor time.